 PG-13 | | Action, Adventure, Sci-Fi

-Tell me a story, baba.
+N'Jadaka: Tell me a story.

-N'Jadaka: About home.
+N'Jadaka: The story of home.

-N'Jobu's fairytale prologue and part of the closing credits are a sequence of Wakandan nanite displays.
+The Wakanda fairytale prologue and part of the closing credits are a sequence of Wakandan nanite displays.

 Each credit in the closing credits has a different image to represent the cast/crew's role in the film.